 Welcome to My RISC OS Page

 This site was constructed using a variety of software packages many of which are still supported today.
 Machines that run RISC OS* natively are the Beagleboard, Pandaboard and the Raspberry Pi series.
-The Beagleboard and even the Pandaboard are beginning to show their age in this rapidly changing market.
-Early this year the Raspberry Pi 2, model B was released featuring a 900MHz, quad-core processor and 1GB of RAM which can be purchased for around 30 UKP.
+The Beagleboard and the Pandaboard are beginning to show their age in this rapidly changing market.
+A third generation Raspberry Pi 3, model B was released in February 2016, featuring a 1.2GHz, quad-core processor and 1GB of RAM and on-board Wi-Fi/Bluetooth.
+It can be purchased for around 30 UKP.

-Users who require a ready built fully operational RISC OS computer can purchase the latest high-speed ARMX6 featuring a Cortex A9 quad-core processor (RISC OS can only use a single core at the present) with 2GB RAM, SATA compatible solid-state-disc, dedicated gigabit networking, HDMI high-resolution video and a DVD writer.
-Information about the ARMX6 can be found on RComps website.
+Users who require a ready built fully operational RISC OS computer can purchase the ARMX6 featuring a Cortex A9 quad-core processor (RISC OS can only use a single core at present) with 2GB RAM, SATA compatible solid-state-disc, dedicated gigabit networking, HDMI high-resolution video and a DVD writer contained in a smart case.
+A higher specification TiMachine featuring a Titanium motherboard and a high speed dual core Cortex A15 CPU is also available.
+Information about the ARMX6 and TiMachine can be found on RComps* website.

-The other high-speed ARM machine is IGEPv5 from CJEMicros.
+The other high-speed ARM machine is the RapidO from CJEMicros*.